JakeSteam/blog-personal/_drafts/2025-09-29-japan-part-5-tokyo.md

 ---
-title: 3 more days in Tokyo, told via Google Maps reviews (part 5/5, X reviews)
+title: 3 more days in Tokyo, told via Google Maps reviews (part 5/5, 26 reviews)
 image: /assets/images/banners/japan5.png
 tags:
   - Japan
   - Travel
   - Reviews
   - "Google Maps"
+  - Tokyo
 ---

 I recently went to Japan for an unbelievably excellent 3-week holiday!
-Here's the final part of the trip, Tokyo (again), told via 23 Google Maps reviews.
+Here's the final part of the trip, Tokyo (again), told via 26 Google Maps reviews.

 _Note: This is a series of posts, with Tokyo [Part 1](/japan-part-1-tokyo/), Takayama [Part 2](/japan-part-2-takayama), Kyoto [Part 3](/japan-part-3-kyoto/) and [Part 4](/japan-part-4-kyoto), and Tokyo again (this article)._